nix-dot-dev/getting-started-devenv-template/README.md

 - [niv](https://github.com/nmattia/niv) for painless dependency management (aka pinning)
 - [gitignore.nix](https://github.com/hercules-ci/gitignore.nix) for respecting `.gitignore` when using your project as a source
 - [GitHub Actions](https://github.com/features/actions) for CI
-- [pre-commit-hooks.nix](https://github.com/cachix/pre-commit-hooks.nix) for running linters during committing and CI
+- [pre-commit-hooks.nix](https://github.com/cachix/pre-commit-hooks.nix) for running linters when committing and on the CI
 - [direnv](https://direnv.net/) for automatically loading your developer environment

 # Getting started